perakasem/hlaa-ia/writeup/main.typ

 // your own content!

 = Introduction
 In writing an extended essay on airfoil efficiency optimization, I used a computational fluid dynamics solver (CFD) to approximate forces exerted on rigid bodies by fluids.
 Fundamentally, the program solved ordinary and partial differential equations of varying orders among other intermediary processes.
 Each iteration required considerable computational capacity and time, and thus, finding the most efficient numerical method for solving ordinary differential equations (ODEs) would allow processes like CFD solving to be optimized.
-The efficiency of a method, as defined for this exploration, is maximized when complexity—measured through experimental runtime—is minimized.
+The efficiency of a method, as defined for this exploration, is maximized when complexity—measured through the number of operations runtime—is minimized.
 Efficiency metrics evaluated in this exploration include convergence rate,  runtime-discretization ranges, and runtime-error ratios.

 = Numerical Methods